 They would be perfect to make a day ahead, refrigerate, and serve the next day.
 That’s what makes the pumpkin bars a great treat to take to work and a sheet pan full serves 32 people, (2 1/2″ by 2 1/2″ piece).

-This is an easy recipe to put together and the end result is much more than the sum of its parts.
-When I was doing the photos of these, I actually had to grab a piece and eat it!
+This is an easy recipe to put together and the result is much more than the sum of its parts.
+When I was doing these photos, I actually had to grab a piece and eat it!
 They are scrumptious!

 Disclaimer: This recipe post contains an affiliate link to Amazon.com.